brimdata/zed/docs/language/lateral-subqueries.md

 {s:3}
 {s:[4,5]}
 ```
-To handle such dynamic input data, you can ensure your downstream dataflow
+To handle such dynamic input data, you can ensure your downstream pipeline
 always receives consistently packaged values by explicitly wrapping the result
 of the lateral scope, e.g.,
 ```mdtest-command